-Jarreau woman killed after driving off Pointe Coupee highway, hitting tree
+Jarreau woman dies after driving off Pointe Coupee highway, hitting tree

 Latest Weather Blog

-Jarreau woman killed after driving off Pointe Coupee highway, hitting tree
+Jarreau woman dies after driving off Pointe Coupee highway, hitting tree

-JARREAU — A Jarreau woman was killed after her car drove off a Pointe Coupee Parish highway and crashed into multiple trees.
+JARREAU — A Jarreau woman died after her car drove off a Pointe Coupee Parish highway and crashed into multiple trees.

 Louisiana State Police said 24-year-old Hailey Saizan was killed early Wednesday morning.